 Ms. Cornell was appointed in February 2021 to serve as a director of the Company.
 She serves on the Audit Committee as Chair, the Compensation Committee as Chair, and on the Nominating and Corporate Governance Committee.
-Ms. Cornell served as the Executive Vice President & Chief Financial Officer of Compassion-First Pet Hospitals from July 2017 through 2021.
-Previously, she served as Executive Vice President & Chief Financial Officer of International Flavors & Fragrances Inc. (NYSE: IFF, Euronext Paris: IFF) from July 2015 through October 2016, and before that, she served multiple roles at Covance, Inc. (NYSE: CVD) from 2004 through July 2015, including Corporate Senior Vice President & Chief Financial Officer.
+Ms. Cornell is currently retired.
+Previously, she served as the Executive Vice President & Chief Financial Officer of Compassion-First Pet Hospitals from July 2017 through 2021.
+She served as Executive Vice President & Chief Financial Flavors & Fragrances Inc. (NYSE: IFF, Euronext Paris: IFF) from July 2015 through October 2016, and before that, she served multiple roles at Covance, Inc. (NYSE: CVD) from 2004 through July 2015, including Corporate Senior Vice President & Chief Financial Officer.
 Ms. Cornell provides the Board with extensive business and financial experience.